Aldbourne

 Aldbourne (/ˈɔːldbɔːrn/ AWLD-born) is a village and civil parish about 6 mi north-east of Marlborough, Wiltshire, England.
 It is in a valley on the south slope of the Lambourn Downs – part of the North Wessex Downs Area of Outstanding Natural Beauty.
 From here an unnamed winterbourne flows south to join the River Kennet 4 mi away near Ramsbury.
 The 2011 Census recorded the parish population as 1,833.
 The parish includes the hamlets of Upper Upham and Woodsend and part of the hamlet of Preston, which straddles the boundary with Ramsbury.
 The village of Snap became deserted in the early 20th century.

 History

 Early periods

 Evidence of prehistoric activity on the chalk downs includes a barrow cemetery north-west of the village, a Bronze Age cross dyke to the north, and a field system in the valley around Snap.

 There are extensive prehistoric or Romano-British field systems around Upper Upham.
 The boundaries of the modern parish follow Roman roads to the north-east (Ermin Way) and to the west (an un-named road from Cirencester to Mildenhall).
 Domesday Book in 1086 recorded a large settlement at Aldeborne, with 156 households, four mills and a church.
 Lewisham Castle is a small medieval ringwork about a mile and a half south-west of the village.
 It is not certain whether it was in fact a castle.

+The name Aldbourne derives from the Old English Ealdaingburna meaning 'stream connected with Ealda'.
+It could perhaps derive from the Old English Aldingburna meaning 'the old stream'.